 Out-of-Pocket Maximums are the total amount you will pay out-of-pocket in any Calendar Year for Covered Services received under this Plan.
 See your Benefit Summary.

-Common In-Network and Out-of-Network Out-of-Pocket Maximum: If your Plan has a Common In-Network and Out-of-Network Out-of-Pocket Maximum, it will be listed in your
+Out-of-Pocket Maximums can be Common, shared between In-Network and Out-of-Network benefits; or Separate, a different Out-of-Pocket Maximum for In-Network vs. Out-of-Network benefits.